-- 5.7.
-Firearms and Dogs.
-Permittee shall prohibit firearms and domestic dogs from the Project Area and site access routes during Covered Activities, except those in the possession of authorized security personnel or federal, state, or local law enforcement officials. - 5.8.
+- 5.6.
+Construction Monitoring Notebook.
+The Designated Biologist shall maintain a construction-monitoring notebook on site throughout the construction period, which shall include a copy of this ITP with attachments and a list of signatures of all personnel who have successfully completed the education program.
+Permittees shall ensure a copy of the construction-monitoring notebook is available for review at the Project site upon request by CDFW. - 5.7.
+Trash Abatement.
+Permittees shall initiate a trash abatement program before starting Covered Activities and shall continue the program for the duration of the Project.
+Permittees shall ensure that trash and food items are contained in animal-proof containers and removed at least once a week to avoid attracting opportunistic predators such as ravens, coyotes, and feral dogs. - 5.8.
+Dogs.
+Permittees shall prohibit domestic dogs from the Project Area and site access routes during Covered Activities, except those in the possession of authorized security personnel or federal, state, or local law enforcement officials. - 5.9.
 Dust Control.
-Permittee shall implement dust control measures during Covered Activities to facilitate visibility for monitoring of the Covered Species by the Designated Biologist.
-Permittee shall keep the amount of water used to the minimum amount needed and shall not allow water to form puddles. - 5.9.
+Permittees shall implement dust control measures during Covered Activities to facilitate visibility for monitoring of the Covered Species by the Designated Biologist.
+Permittees shall keep the amount of water used to the minimum amount needed and shall not allow water to form puddles. - 5.10.
 Erosion Control Materials.
-Permittee shall prohibit use of erosion control materials potentially harmful to Covered Species and other species, such as monofilament netting (erosion control matting) or similar material.
-Rock used for road improvement or other purposes shall be no greater than 4 inches in diameter unless the interstitial spaces are filled with 2-inch or smaller diameter rock to establish a passable surface for adult and juvenile desert tortoise. - 5.10.
+Permittees shall prohibit use of erosion control materials potentially harmful to Covered Species and other species, such as monofilament netting (erosion control matting) or similar material.
+Rock used for road improvement or other purposes shall be no greater than 4 inches in diameter unless the interstitial spaces are filled with 2-inch or smaller diameter rock to establish a passable surface for adult and juvenile desert tortoise. - 5.11.
 Delineation of Property Boundaries.
-Before starting Covered Activities in the solar areas and along each part of the gen-tie corridor and access road route in active construction, Permittee shall clearly delineate the boundaries of the Project Area with fencing, stakes, or flags.
-Permittee shall restrict all Covered Activities to within the fenced, staked, or flagged areas.
-Permittee shall maintain all fencing, stakes, and flags until the completion of Covered Activities in that area. - 5.11.
+Before starting Covered Activities in the solar sites and along each part of the gen-tie corridor, collector line corridor, and access road route in active construction, Permittees shall clearly delineate the boundaries of the Project Area with fencing, stakes, or flags.
+Permittees shall restrict all Covered Activities to within the fenced, staked, or flagged areas.
+Permittees shall maintain all fencing, stakes, and flags until the completion of Covered Activities in that area, at which time they shall be removed. - 5.12.
 Project Access.
 Project-related personnel shall access the Project Area using existing routes, or routes identified in the Project Description and shall not cross Covered Species' habitat outside of or en route to the Project Area.
-Permittee shall restrict Project-related vehicle traffic to established roads, staging, and parking areas.
-Permittee shall ensure that vehicle speeds do not exceed 20 miles per hour (mph) to avoid Covered Species on or traversing the roads within the Project Area.
-If Permittee determine construction of routes for travel are necessary outside of the Project Area, the Designated Representative shall contact CDFW for written approval before carrying out such an activity.
-CDFW may require an amendment to this ITP, among other reasons, if additional take of Covered Species will occur as a result of the Project modification. - 5.12.
-Staging Areas.
-Permittee shall confine all Project-related parking, storage areas, laydown sites, equipment storage, and any other surface-disturbing activities to the Project Area using, to the extent possible, previously disturbed areas.
-Additionally, Permittee shall not use or cross Covered Species' habitat outside of the marked Project Area.
+Permittees shall restrict Project-related vehicle traffic to established roads, staging, and parking areas.
+Permittees shall ensure that vehicle speeds do not exceed 20 miles per hour (mph) to avoid Covered Species on or traversing the roads within the Project Area.
+If Permittees determine construction of routes for travel are necessary outside of the Project Area, the Designated Representative shall contact CDFW for written approval before carrying out such an activity.
+CDFW may require an amendment to this ITP, among other reasons, if additional take of Covered Species will occur as a result of the Project modification.